CaptainCrowbar/unicorn-lib/unicorn/regex.md

 * `class Regex::`**`transform`**

 The `Regex::transform` class contains both a regex and a format string.
-It provides operations equivalent to the `Regex::replace()` function, but may be more efficient if the same formatting operation is going to be applied many times.
+It provides operations equivalent to the `Regex::replace[_in]()` functions, but may be more efficient if the same formatting operation is going to be applied many times.

 * `transform::`**`transform`**`() noexcept`
 * `transform::`**`transform`**`(const Regex& pattern, std::string_view fmt, flag_type flags = 0)`